CybersecurityAutomationWorkshop/caw2022/Videos/README.md

 participant fits into the cybersecurity automation ecosystem and what they are bringing to the workshop.

+Neither type of videos are allowed to be promotional advertisements.
+But logos are allowed and organizations are allowed to be proud of their accomplishments.
+You are allowed to tout your benefits - you are NOT allowed to disparage your competitors.
+If you don't have something nice to say, don't say anything at all.
+This is not a bake-off - it's a plug fest focusing on interoperation.
+Promote automation, interoperation, and transparency.
+Remember an incoming tide raises all boats.

 ## Interfaces
 - PACE
     + somebody needs to make